leniy/AutoDeploy/README.md

 ## Usage

-clone and use root account, just run this command:
+Clone or download the zip files and upload to the server

+then run these commands by root:

     cd sources
-    chmod +x install & ./install | tee -a syslog.log
+    chmod +x install
+    ./install | tee -a syslog.log

 ## Document